MPH Course Descriptions

 MPH 522 Social and Behavioral Theories in Public Health (3 units) -Core Course

 This course provides students with a review of the concepts and foundations of the social and behavioral theories influencing health related behaviors, and their application in public health programs.
 The course focuses on the psychosocial determinants of health-related behavior in multiethnic urban communities.
 Students will have the opportunity to apply critique and recommend theoretically-based public health programs targeting various ethnic groups.

-The course provides an overview of the development, design, and delivery process for public health education and communications materials through current software platforms used in today's healthcare industry.
+The course provides an overview of the development, design, and delivery process for public health communications strategies and materials through current software platforms used in today's healthcare industry.
 It is designed to familiarize students with the process of developing public health information, data collecting and displaying techniques, and the application of both traditional and advanced communication technology into understandable information.

 Fundamentals of research study design, methods and data collection are examined.
 The course introduces quantitative, qualitative and mixed method approaches to research, as well as ethical issues in conducting research.

-The practicum transitions student from an academic to a practice mindset.
+This is a Credit/No Credit course.
+The applied practice experience transitions student from an academic to a practice mindset.
 It requires the completion of 300 hours in a variety of public/private health settings.
-The student, in collaboration with the work-site preceptor, identifies the public health competencies and objectives which will be addressed during the practicum experience.
-Students must have completed at least two semesters after matriculation before they can start their practicum experience.
+The student, in collaboration with the work-site preceptor, identifies the public health competencies and objectives which will be addressed during the applied practice experience.
+Students must have completed at least two semesters (6 courses) before they can start their practicum experience.

 MPH 595 Integrative Learning Experience (ILE) (3 units) - Core